algoyounes/laravel-idempotency/.github/PULL_REQUEST_TEMPLATE.md

 *

 ## Checklist ✅
-Ensure the following tasks are completed before submitting the PR:
+Ensure the following tasks are completed before set the PR status to `Ready for Review`:
 - [ ] Code is properly formatted and linted.
 - [ ] Tests have been added or updated to cover the changes.
 - [ ] Documentation has been updated _(if applicable and related)_.